ajz34/vdw/readme.md

 This package is my naïve wrapper of various existing vDW libraries for PySCF.
 Should be able to evaluate energy or force (gradient) of van der Waals correction to density functional methods.

-You may need to further install other required packages from conda or pip.
-This package actually does not implement algorithms for vDW.
+This package is not aimed to be a pyscf extension module.
+It's just a wrapper.

 ## Install